 What treatments are available?

 If your hair is thinning due to an illness, there are several treatment options available to you.
 One of these is medication.
-In the UK, the two main medication options for hair loss are Rogaine (Minoxidil), which is available over the counter; and Propecia (Finasteride), that needs a prescription.
+In the UK, the two main medication options for hair loss are Rogaine (Minoxidil), which is available over the counter; and Propecia (Finasteride), which needs a prescription.

 In some circumstances, the most effective treatment option can be a hair transplant, which can remedy hair loss in both the short and long term.
 The follicular unit extraction (FUE) hair transplant is considered today’s world-leading technique and offers a high success rate.
-A FUE hair transplant recreates hair where it is being lost on the scalp, giving you thicker hair just 8 to 12 months after the treatment.
+An FUE hair transplant recreates hair where it is being lost on the scalp, giving you thicker hair just 8 to 12 months after the treatment.

 Why is the FUE hair transplant considered the best on the market?

-It is down to factors such as; superb precision, thanks to millimetre-guided procedures; a fast recovery time with speedier healing compared to other hair transplants; a minimally invasive procedure which leaves minimal scarring; and long-lasting results which can be seen for years following the treatment.
+It is down to factors such as; superb precision, thanks to millimetre-guided procedures; a fast recovery time with speedier healing compared to other hair transplants; a minimally invasive procedure that leaves minimal scarring; and long-lasting results which can be seen for years following the treatment.

 Finding a FUE Hair Transplant Clinic in London

 If you are searching for a hair transplant clinic London can rely on, look no further than Treatment Rooms.
 Based at the prestigious Number 10 Harley Street, our hair transplant clinic is easily reachable by car and public transport.
-Treatment Rooms offers FUE hair transplants performed by two of the capital’s most accomplished surgeons – Dr Dilan Fernando and Dr Roshan Vara.
+Treatment Rooms offers FUE hair transplants performed by two of the capital’s most accomplished surgeons – Dr. Dilan Fernando and Dr. Roshan Vara.
 Find out more information by calling us on 020 8706 0076.